herrickfung/midb_data_code/README.md

 ---

 ## Citation
-If you use any materials from this project, please cite the paper(s) below.
-If you use the data, please also cite the dataset on Harvard Dataverse: [https://doi.org/10.7910/DVN/DVVXJL](https://doi.org/10.7910/DVN/DVVXJL).
+If you use any materials from this project, please cite the paper(s) below:

 Fung, H., Murty, N. A. R., & Rahnev, D. (2026).
 Individual differences in artificial neural networks capture individual differences in human behavior (p.
 2026.02.10.705061). bioRxiv. [https://doi.org/10.64898/2026.02.10.705061](https://www.biorxiv.org/content/10.64898/2026.02.10.705061)